-And you may thinking, “Well, duh, these are groups of men.”
-Well, in that case, I invite you to spend an afternoon on some popular feminist (and apparently motherhood) websites and prepare to watch the accusations of fascist rape-apologist and traumatizing child-abuser fly.
+If you think this problem is unique to groups of men, I invite you to spend an afternoon on some popular feminist (and apparently motherhood) websites and prepare to watch the accusations of fascist rape-apologist and traumatizing child-abuser fly.

 For whatever reason, the internet tends to bring out everyone’s inner asshole.

 I think everybody has had the experience of that almost blinding rage you get at reading something someone else wrote on your computer screen as you hit “Reply” and start typing furiously in response.
 It sucks.
 But there’s also something addictive about it.
 You can’t turn away.
 You can’t stop.
-And inevitably, that furious response you write — you click “Send” and beam with pride as you read it over again, you got them — that same response you’re so proud of is read by the other person and just creates another bout of blinding rage in them as and they begin to furiously type back at you.
+And inevitably, that furious response you write—you click “Send” and beam with pride as you read it over again, you got them—that same response you’re so proud of is read by the other person and just creates another bout of blinding rage in them as they begin to furiously type back at you.

 Why does this happen?
 Why do slight and insignificant differences in opinion become uncrossable ideological chasms online?
 What is it about this mode of communication that causes everyone else to sound so much like Hitler?

-- We idealize the other person’s viewpoints or attitudes – Since I began blogging in 2007, I’ve been told that I’m a racist, sexist, fascist, communist, woman-hater, man-hater, liar with no conscience, a scam artist, a sexless virgin, a misogynistic player, and too young to know anything about anything.
+Since I began blogging in 2007, I’ve been told that I’m a racist, sexist, fascist, communist, woman-hater, man-hater, liar with no conscience, scam artist, sexless virgin, misogynistic player, and too young to know anything about anything.
 Strangely, I’ve never been accused of being any of these things in my personal life.

 It’s intellectually lazy, but a natural cognitive function.
 When we lack sufficient information about a person’s views, we stereotype them.
 And the very medium of the internet makes it so that we almost constantly lack sufficient information about people’s views.

-- Confrontation has no negative social consequences – If I disagree with somebody in real life, there are potential consequences to escalating that disagreement into a confrontation or into personal insults.
+If I disagree with somebody in real life, there are potential consequences to escalating that disagreement into a confrontation or into personal insults.
 For one, I could get my ass kicked.
 I could get thrown out of a venue.
-I could be embarrassed in front of all of my peers or start a grudge match and risk future repercussions.
+I could be embarrassed in front of all my peers or start a grudge match and risk future repercussions.

 People say idiotic and offensive things on the internet simply for the reason that they can and it doesn’t matter.
 They’re effectively anonymous.
 And even when they’re not, it’s rare that anyone cares enough to follow up and enact social consequences for their crass statements.

-Humans are wired to be sensitive to not only of how we’re being perceived by others, but our reputations within certain social groups.
-When we have a disagreement in private, this does not threaten our social standing with anyone except for the person which we disagree with.
+Humans are wired to be sensitive not only to how we’re being perceived by others, but also to our reputations within certain social groups.
+When we have a disagreement in private, this does not threaten our social standing with anyone except the person we disagree with.
 But when we’re online, there’s an inherent publicity about it.
 Hundreds, if not thousands, of people can hop on and see someone trashing your ideas at any given moment.
-As a result, we’re far more likely to defend our turf and more likely to be aggressive about it.
+As a result, we’re far more likely to defend our turf and be aggressive about it.

 Ever notice that private chats online are almost always civil and calm?
 Yet, big forum threads or comment sections turn into a complete shit show?
 Yup.

-- The effects of self-selection – Comments, forums, chatrooms all usually require that you register or take the time to type out your thoughts.
-As a result, the only people tend to bother doing such a thing are people who feel particularly positive or negative about something.
-All of the people who feel neutral or slightly one way or another get lost because sharing their opinion is not worth the investment of time and effort for them.
+Comments, forums, and chatrooms all usually require that you register or take the time to type out your thoughts.
+As a result, the only people who tend to bother doing such a thing are people who feel particularly positive or negative about something.
+All of the people who feel neutral or only slightly lean one way or another get lost because sharing their opinion is not worth the investment of time and effort for them.

 In this way, internet discourse self-selects for the most extreme viewpoints.
-And unfortunately, being only presented to the extreme viewpoints in any situation causes our views to diverge even further.
-The debate becomes defined by the extreme minorities at both polls while the silent majority in the middle either checks out out entirely or gets sucked into one extreme viewpoint or the other.
+And unfortunately, only being presented with the extreme viewpoints in any situation causes our views to diverge even further.
+The debate becomes defined by the extreme minorities at both poles while the silent majority in the middle either checks out entirely or gets sucked into one extreme viewpoint or the other.

 Sound kind of like politics in the 21st century?

-Freud made the argument that for society to exist, man’s worst impulses — violence, selfishness, inappropriate sexuality — must be kept in check.
-The internet is possibly the first mechanism in human history that allows society to not only exist, but thrive, by removing the need for self-censorship.
-With no consequences and less efficient communication, people are rewarded for shock value of what they say as much as the content and meaning.
+Freud made the argument that for society to exist, man’s worst impulses—violence, selfishness, inappropriate sexuality—must be kept in check.
+The internet is possibly the first mechanism in human history that allows society to not only exist, but to thrive by removing the need for self-censorship.
+With no consequences and lower-quality communication, people are rewarded for the shock value of what they say as much as the content and meaning.

 Although this opens up more possibilities for thought and communication and has led to rapid social changes all over the world, it brings new challenges with it as well.